brain-bzh/PEFSL/README.md

 # How to install and run the demo on your computer
-It is also possible to run the demo on your computer using pytorch.
-Example weights are also available [on this link](https://partage.imt.fr/index.php/s/fKkPSYMWR9gjEmK/download) under the name `resnet9_strided_16fmaps.onnx`.
-In order to run the demo using pytorch (install opencv):
+It is also possible to run the demo on your computer using onnx.
+Example weights are also available [on this link]( https://drive.google.com/file/d/1i1uPCTf-OTGsKhUjp1eM9MIDExU2cXd4/view?usp=sharing) under the name `resnet9_strided_16fmaps.onnx`.
+In order to run the demo using onnx :

-pytorch :
+using pytorch backbone :
-(install pytorch in python env as well) (checkout [python file](backbone_loader/backbone_pytorch/model.py) for implemented models) (backbone weight must match backbone type)
+(checkout [python file](backbone_loader/backbone_pytorch/model.py) for implemented models name) (backbone weight must match backbone type)
 ```bash
 python3 main.py --resolution-input 32 --backbone-type brain_resnet9_tiny_strided --buton-keyboard keyboard pytorch --path-onnx weights/resnet9_strided_32fmaps.pt
 ```

-or onnx :
+or onnx (easier):
 (install onnx-runtime in python env as well) (resolution-input must match input resolution of onnx file, you can check it using tool like netron)
 ```bash
 python3 main.py --buton-keyboard keyboard onnx --resolution-input 32 --path-onnx weights/resnet9_strided_16fmaps.onnx
 ```
-Other backbones examples and weights are available on the EASY repository: https://github.com/ybendou/easy.
+Other backbones examples and pytorch weights are available on the EASY repository: https://github.com/ybendou/easy.

 The inputs are the following: {1-4} to register shots for classes {0-3}, i to start inference, r to reset the demo, q to quit.